tylim88/FirelordJS/README.md

 ## Upcoming V3

 **Update: Currently Firelord is powerful enough.
-Therefore, we think it is ok to stay at v2 for now, unless we receive sufficient assistance.**
+Therefore, we will continue active development on v2, unless we receive sufficient assistance.**

 V3 focus on codebase redesign and rewrite with TS 5.0, hopefully with further improved code quality, potential contributors will find it easier to work with.